a-wf/demo-stock-handler/README.md

 ```

-I want also add features like graphql API (`express-grapql or apollo-server-express`), change`mongo`by`Bookshelf + Knex + ProstgresQL`, create a customized error class and if I have time, try to convert code in typescript, add metric producer for monitoring better.
+if I have time, I want also add features like graphql API (`express-grapql or apollo-server-express`), change`mongo`by`Bookshelf + Knex + ProstgresQL`, create a customized error class, try to convert code in typescript and add metric producer for monitoring better.

 ```